qutip/qutip/doc/guide/guide-basics.rst

 where we see the blank ``Qobj`` object with dimensions, shape, and data.
 Here the data corresponds to a 1x1-dimensional matrix consisting of a single zero entry.

 ..
-Hint:: By convention, the names of Python classes Python, such as ``Qobj()``, are capitalized and the names of functions are not.
+Hint:: By convention, Class objects in Python such as ``Qobj()`` differ from functions in the use of a beginning capital letter.

 We can create a ``Qobj`` with a user defined data set by passing a list or array of data into the ``Qobj``: